JavaScript is connected to webpages via the <script>

-Inline means that JavaScript is, in fact, right inside the HTML.
-This method is suitable for very simple scenarios when there isn't much code:
+The word inline means we place JavaScript right inside the HTML.
+This method is suitable for basic scenarios with a small amount of code:

 <html>